Longford based, nationwide supporthello@purpletree.ie1800 787 333

 Bank Holidays Ireland 2026: Complete List of Dates

 Ireland observes 10 public holidays each year, increased from 9 in 2023 when St Brigid’s Day was added.
-Below is the full list of bank holidays Ireland 2026.
+Below is the full list of bank holidays for 2026.

 Date Day Public Holiday